-A pair of Chinese water deer (Hydropotes inermis) calling at one another across a track on a Buckinghamshire farm. - Credit: Marc Baldwin
+A pair of Chinese water deer (Hydropotes inermis) calling at one another across a track on a Buckinghamshire farm.
+Contact barks are most often heard during the summer. - Credit: Marc Baldwin

 Our lakes and estuaries are busy at this time of year with flocks of waders and ducks, many having arrived from the Arctic or northern Europe to overwinter in the milder climes of the UK.
 Keep an eye out for gadwall, teal, lapwings, snipe, and large flocks of dunlin.
 Estuaries and reservoirs are also good spots for swan-watching, with large aggregations of mute swans to be found as well as some immigrant yellow-beaked Bewick and whooper swans.
 Some 190,000 Canada geese and 200,000 greylag geese come to Britain for winter, along with an estimated 7,000 avocets, Brownsea Island and Poole Harbour being among the best spots to watch them.